mwarkentin/frontendstyleguide/css.md

             background-position: right bottom;
         }

-* Use relative path names in background URL definitions -- not full URLs starting with `http://` (unless for some reason the asset is truly offsite) and not absolute paths starting with `/` (which means you are likely hardcoding the `MEDIA_URL`)
+* Use relative path names in background URL definitions -- not full URLs starting with `http://` (unless for some reason the asset is truly offsite) and not absolute paths starting with `/` (in Django, this means you are likely hardcoding the `MEDIA_URL`)